Answers before the first call

 What information can a role see?

 A role only sees the information required for its intended task area.
-Access can also be limited by organisation, property, stay or work case.
+Access can also be limited by organization, property, stay or work case.

 How are responsibilities managed?